Privatix/dapp-openvpn/README.md

 ```

 ### Run installer

 Installer is responsible for:

-1. import templates: offering, access (to dappctrl database)
+1. import templates: offering, access (to Privatix core database)
-2. import product and link it to templates (to dappctrl database)
+2. import product and link it to templates (to Privatix core database)
-3. generate adapter config with proper authentication (same as in dappctrl database product table)
+3. generate adapter config with proper authentication (same as in Privatix core database database product table)

-To install `dapp-openvpn` to `dappctrl`, please run the following script:
+Install and register `OpenVPN service plug-in` in `Privatix core` using the following script:

 ```bash
 ./scripts/run_installer.sh
 ```

-#### Additional steps for agent
+#### Additional steps for OpenVPN server configuration

 On the agent side it necessary to perform the following steps:
 [additional steps](https://github.com/Privatix/dapp-openvpn/wiki/Additional-steps-for-an-agent)

 ### Running the agent service

 -   Start the `OpenVPN`-server.
+-   Start the `adapter -config adapter.config.json` in the background with the configuration provided by the installer.

+### Running the client service

-- Start the `dapp-openvpn` in the background with the configuration provided by the installer.
+-   Start the `adapter -config adapter.config.json` in the background with the configuration provided by the installer.

-## Build package

-The package can be compiled for a specific operating system.
-A `xgo`() is used to use cross-platform compilation.

-To create package archive and descriptor:

 #### Install dep dependency management tool

 linux:

 ```bash
 curl https://raw.githubusercontent.com/golang/dep/master/install.sh | sh
 ```

 macos:

 ```bash
 brew install dep
 brew upgrade dep